moseschmiedel/bachelor-thesis/text/thesis.typ

 Due to this requirement, ToA-based localization is more suited for long range applications.
 As with AoA-based localization, this technique also requires specialized hardware not found in every receiver circuit.
-Clock systems with high resolution and low drift over time and temperature are required to achieve the before mentioned requirements for precision and synchronization of the time measurement.
+Clock systems with high resolution and low drift over time and temperature are required to achieve the before mentioned requirements for precision and synchronization of the time measurement @marquez_understanding_2023[p.~4].

 === Time Difference of Arrival
-// TODO improve citation
 The strict time synchronization of anchor and end node is a requirement which is sometimes very difficult or even impossible to achieve in real world implementations.
 In such circumstances, it could be required that end nodes can be deployed dynamically such that they are not always powered on and not physically close to each other.
 These requirements add much complexity to the time synchronization process.
 One way to deal with this complexity is to avoid it all together by improving the ToA-based distance measurement.
 Instead of using the ToF to estimate the distance between anchor and end node, the time difference between the ToA of different anchors is used to calculate the differences of the distances between the anchors and the end node.
 Through this optimization, time synchronization between anchor and end node is not required anymore, which decreases the complexity of the localization system.
-The anchor nodes still need to be synchronized so that the differences between the different ToA can be used effectively.
+The anchor nodes still need to be synchronized so that the differences between the different ToA can be used effectively @fargas_gps-free_2017.

 Despite solving the time synchronization challenge of ToA-based localization, TDoA-based localization inherits many of the drawbacks of ToA-based localization.
 The hardware used for TDoA-based localization still has to provide excellent resolution and drift properties.